 In 1974 Dr. Ostenson accepted a call to Trinity Presbyterian Church in Montgomery, AL preaching his first sermon in September.
 He served at Trinity until January 1987.
 In 1987 he returned to Granada Presbyterian Church serving until his retirement in 1989.

 – Kennedy Smartt, I Am Reminded: An Autobiographical, Anecdotal History of the Presbyterian Church in America, 82.

 – Ashcroft, Bruce, Mark Anderson III, and Mrs. Allen L. Knox, In Remembrance: The Centennial History of Trinity Presbyterian Church

 – The Mason City Globe-Gazette (Mason City, Iowa), 23 May 1946, p.
 11.

 – WWII Bonus Case Files.
 State Historical Society of Iowa, Des Moines, Iowa.

 Dr. Ostenson’s Sermons:

 Note: These recordings are taken from my Dad’s cassette tapes of Dr. O’s sermons.
-The quality of the playback of each tape is varied, but they are 38 years old and have been listened to often.
+The quality of the playback of each tape is varied, but they are quite old and have been listened to often.
 I digitized them and edited them with sound editing software.
 The sermons are understandable for the most part, but there are a few places where deterioration of the cassette could not be overcome.
 Listen carefully, and you will find gold!